 The Conium Review publishes innovative writing.
 We lean toward unconventional plots, bizarre settings, and experimental language.
 Make it weird.

-We are especially interested in work from women, LGBTQ authors, and minority writers.
+We are especially interested in work from women, LGBTQ authors, and writers of color.
 We work with Submission Bombers and other groups to encourage submissions from marginalized writers.
-Marginalized writers tell the kinds of stories that “mainstream” writers cannot or do not.
+We find that these writers often tell the kinds of stories that “mainstream” writers cannot or do not.

 Along with the journal, we occasionally publish or promote special projects, including chapbooks, readings, and writing workshops.

 We donate a portion of every print-run to charity bookstores and nonprofits including Open Books, Better World Books, and Housing Works Bookstore Cafe.